Transforming the Irvine Ranch

 Joan Irvine, William Pereira, Ray Watson, and the Big Plan

-• Joan Irvine Smith, a much-married heiress who waged war against the US government and the Irvine Foundation’s reactionary board—and won; and
+- Joan Irvine Smith, a much-married heiress who waged war against the US government and the Irvine Foundation's reactionary board and won

-Spanning the history of modern California from its Gold Rush past to high-tech present, Transforming the Irvine Ranch chronicles a storied family’s largely successful attempts to remake their corner of the state in its own image.
+Spanning the history of modern California from its Gold Rush past to the late 1970s, Transforming the Irvine Ranch chronicles a storied family’s largely successful attempts to remake the vast Irvine Ranch in its own image.

 Table of Contents